postcss/postcss/CONTRIBUTING.md

 If you created or found a plugin and want to add it to PostCSS plugins list follow this simple steps.

-`Note!` *PR should not change plugins defined in README it contains only favorite plugins and moderated by PostCSS author.*
+*PR should not change plugins defined in README it contains only favorite plugins and moderated by PostCSS author.*

 Plugins submitted by community located in [`docs/plugins`](https://github.com/postcss/postcss/blob/master/docs/plugins.md)

-- *Carefully check current list of plugins*
+- *Keep plugins order*

     Be sure that plugin not presented yet and find suitable position in alphabetic order for it.
     But plugins with `postcss-` prefix should come first.